 Well, it happened again.
 I got the unsubscribers after my last post about race and Christianity.
 I told ya I would!
 People (especially Christians) don’t like discussing issues of race very much, do they?
 Why do you think that is the case?
+Is talking about being an anti-racist Christian such a controversial thing?

 Do you even think it is true?